nicobrinkkemper/gabr.sh/README.md

 ```shell
 $ export GABR_DEFAULT=index
 ```
-> This will make `index.sh` behave similar to index-files in other programming languages.
+> This will make `index.sh` behave similar to index-files in other programming languages

 This variable is useful, but the default value `usage` is probably the way to go.